emesterhazy/jockey/README.md

 Jockey is a simple tool for sending HTTP requests and profiling a web server.

 ## Build
-Jockey is written in Go and tested with Go 14.4
+Jockey is written in Go and tested with Go 1.13, 1.14, and 1.15

 To build, simply run `go build` from within the repository root directory.